KolCrooks/personalwebsite/src/Projects/project-files/bulletin-api-gen/bulletin-api-gen.md

-# Bulletin API Client Generator Tool

-?> Unfortunately, the source code for what I am writing about is not available to the public but I will provide snippets where I can.

-## Table of Contents
+?> The source code for the server is not available but since this tool was based on an old version, I am able to include the source files for both the tool gen script and the file that it produces.

 ## About

-A large part of my company's (bulletin) main product is the server's API.
-This means that for you to develop anything, you had to type of the api routes and try to reference documentation about what those routes are, and what they consume.
+A large part of my Bulletin's (my company's) main product is the server's API.
+For every product, you need the api and had to type of the api routes by looking at the documentation about what those routes are, and what they consume.
 This was the main motivation for creating the tool.
-Having to hand write everything and copy type declarations seemed like a recipe for disaster.

-note
+Having to hand write everything for every application that uses the api seemed like a recipe for disaster.
+The other solution would be to hand write the library.
+While this was what I was doing before I wrote this, it seemed like there was a better way to do it as most of it was just copy and pasting.

 ## Looking at the data